jeremylee73/plague-inc/README.md

 Tuesday, June 4
 -----------------------------------------------------------------------------------------------------------------------------
 Jeremy - I fixed the bug where the percentage of people infected was lower than it was supposed to be.
 I also added the win and loss screens when the people dead reached the total population and when the cure reached 100% respectively.
+I also added a modified cure rate algorithm to be logistic and based on severity and number of people dead.
+Previously, the cure was unbeatable because the cure rate was constantly 1.5 times the death rate.

 -----------------------------------------------------------------------------------------------------------------------------
 Design Choices: